EduardoRodriguezCoherent/customer-service/README.md

 - **Docker (optional)** – If you prefer running MySQL in a container.
 - **Discovery Service** – This microservice relies on a service discovery component.
 Ensure it is running before starting this service.
 - **Membership Service** – This microservice relies on a membership service, since it is used to generate the UUID to create the customer.
-However, this logic is handled by the **orchestrator-service** so you must not call directly this service or any other.
+However, this logic is handled by the **orchestrator-service**, so you must not call directly this service or any other.

 ## Setup Instructions